off-by-some/contrakit/examples/hallucinations/README.md

 The sigmoid reveals three phases.
 From 10% to 30% defined, hallucination jumps roughly 23 percentage points—the steepest region of the curve.
 From 30% to 70% defined, increases diminish to about 8.5 points across 40 percentage points of training composition.
 From 70% to 90%, near-saturation appears with only 2.6 additional points.
 By 30% defined composition, hallucination already reaches approximately 89%.
 Adding more defined data barely changes the outcome.

 This held across random initializations.
 Testing the same procedure with five different random seeds, all showed strong positive correlation between defined ratio and hallucination: $\rho = 0.860 \pm 0.029$, every p-value below 0.001.
 The starting points varied (48.3% to 71.6% hallucination at 10% defined), but the directional trend remained consistent.
-Small violations appeared—one to three points per seed where hallucination briefly decreased—averaging 1.2 percentage points against a 41.6 point total increase.
+Small violations appeared—one to three points per seed where hallucination briefly decreased.
+These averaged 1.2 percentage points against a 41.6 point total increase.
 Statistical testing confirmed violations occurred significantly less than expected under random ordering (1 observed versus 6.8 expected, $p < 0.0001$), demonstrating monotonic pressure despite finite-sample noise.

 ![Monotonicity Analysis](experiment_6/image.png)